sanjay347/ai-agent-for-chrome/README.md

 ## 📚 AI Web Agent – Chrome Extension

-> Summarize and interact with any webpage using Claude AI + Firebase Google Login
+> Summarize and interact with any webpage using Claude AI

 ---